-The participation of the community is essential for a successful vector control campaign and training takes several days to ensure high quality work.
+The participation of the community was essential for a successful vector control campaign and training took several days to ensure high quality work.
 MENTOR’s IRS campaigns are all supported by IEC campaigns and education materials about malaria, IRS and Long Lasting Insecticidal Nets (LLIN) use and Aedes-borne disease prevention and control.
 Door-to-door malaria related IEC messages reached a total of 23, 998 people in Wajir and 5, 476 in Garissa, delivered by community educators.

 - a total of 441 campaign workers have been trained